ruby-git/ruby-git/README.md

 Methods that can be called on a repository object are documented in [Git::Base](https://rubydoc.info/gems/git/Git/Base)

-## v2.0.0 pre-release
+## v2.x Release

-git 2.0.0 is available as a pre-release version for testing!
+git 2.0.0 has recently been released.
 Please give it a try.

+**If you have problems with the 2.x release, open an issue and use the 1.9.1 version instead.** We will do our best to fix your issues in a timely fashion.

 **JRuby on Windows is not yet supported by the 2.x release line.
 Users running JRuby on Windows should continue to use the 1.x release line.**

-The changes coming in this major release include:
+The changes in this major release include:

+* Added a dependency on the activesupport gem to use the deprecation functionality
 * Create a policy of supported Ruby versions to support only non-EOL Ruby versions
 * Create a policy of supported Git CLI versions (released 2020-12-25)
 * Update the required Ruby version to at least 3.0 (released 2020-07-27)